-Quick and easy to bake and super delicious, this Persimmon Gingerbread Recipe is packed with soul-warming spices.
+This Ginger Persimmon Bread Recipe is packed with soul-warming spices.
 Whether you serve this as part of your Christmas breakfast or as an afternoon snack, it will become one of your favorite persimmon recipes!It’s so that weekend.

 It’s that weekend to bake.
-To bake an amazingly delicious dessert bread, like this Persimmon Gingerbread, that is.
+To bake an amazingly delicious dessert bread, like this Ginger Persimmon Bread.

 Persimmon recipes are so delicious with aromatic, warming spices.
 When the bread bakes, the spices might even make their way out a crack in a window, thereby making the whole street — possibly even the neighborhood — smell delightful and delectable!
 Nothing better, I tell you.